vitiral/jsoncmd/JSH.md

     params: { name: "example-name" },
 }

-initd::services.extend [
+init_data::services.extend [
     fs_service,
     example_service,
 ]
 ```

 One of the most important aspects of this approach is that everything is *just
-data* (nothing is executed until initd does so).
-This means that you can load
+data* (nothing is executed until the full init service does so).
+This means that
-the init configuration and make assertions.
-For instance, it should be invalid
+you can load the init configuration and make assertions.
+For instance, it should
-to have a servie that depends on a service that is not in `initd::services`.
+be invalid to have a service that depends on a service that is not in
+`init_data::services`.